cwarmbrunn/portfolio-week-2-challenge/README.md

 4. How to Run Project:

-   Head over to https://cwarmbrunn.github.io/portfolio-week-2-challenge/to view the page live!
+   Head over to https://cwarmbrunn.github.io/portfolio-week-2-challenge/ to view the page live!

 5. Screenshots: